mukulgarg909/carRentalBookingSystem/README.md

 • Update/Delete a Car from the system and ensure that the car should is not already booked.

-I made this project as a backend development task given by WhitePanda Private Limited Company, Bengaluru. https://limitless-hamlet-35163.herokuapp.com/ has application error as till now, I am not able to host mongodb with heroku.
+I made this project as a backend development task given by WhitePanda Private Limited Company, Bengaluru. https://limitless-hamlet-35163.herokuapp.com/ has application error as till now(I am creating a new app on heroku again for this project and I have deleted the previous one which was not working due to an appplication error), I am not able to host mongodb with heroku.
 But I am working on it and I will deploy the application on herko as soon as possible.